 On Christmas morning, each member of the crew received a bag of candy and nuts.
 The dinner menus were printed on thin, tissue paper napkins by the China Baptist Publication Society.
 This bill of fare begins with caviar on toast, and ends with a Christmas tree, listed below the “entremets.”

-Many of the sailors were fascinated in how far they traveled, sometimes recording the daily mileage in their personal logs.1 In 1907, the Wilmington steamed a total of 12,243 miles, visiting 29 different ports.
+Some sailors maintained a record of the daily mileage in their personal logs.1 In 1907, the Wilmington steamed a total of 12,243 miles, visiting 29 different ports.
 However, during the week between Christmas and New Years Day, the ship stayed at Canton.
-Before the heavy pollution of modern times, Guangdong Province was particularly pleasant at this time of year, when the prevailing winds came from the westerly direction.
-For a few months, dry breezes blew off the mainland, pushing the oppressively humid air out over the South China Sea.
+Before the heavy pollution of modern times, Guangdong Province was particularly pleasant at this time of year.
+For a few months, dry prevailing winds blew off the mainland in the westerly direction, pushing the oppressively humid air over the South China Sea.

 Independence Day in 1908 was celebrated in Hong Kong.
 The sailors and Marines of the Asiatic Squadron dined particularly well on these special occasions, as evidenced by dishes like roast goose and suckling pig.
 The recreational activities listed below include a tug of war contest, a baseball game, and races of all kinds.
 However, the most popular events were the boxing matches held at several points throughout the day.
 (The roster in this menu is not shown.)